turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * How did you know the answers?

 As we start to dive deeper into our strengths and working preferences, let's examine what this can look like in action:

+**Note to Facilitator:** The following examples could be discussed in a whole group discussion with cold calling using popsicle sticks or in a turn & talk.

 **Example #1:** Jason prefers to spend time thinking through problems in his head and drawing out solutions before discussing them.